NSCU-CSC517/LearningRails/517Exercises/GRISP/delegation/collections/README.md

-# This is Delegation Exercise - Collections in Java
+# Delegation Exercise - Collections in Java

 ## Description
 * In this example, an AlwaysSortedArrayList class maintains an array list of strings, and ensures that after any alteration operation, the list is returned to a sorted state.